-At the June 11, 2018 City Council Public Hearing, the proposed text amendment to the High Rise Apartment Zone and the High Rise Residential Overlay (item 3.11) was approved by City Council.
+At the June 11, 2018 City Council Public Hearing, the proposed changes to the High Rise Apartment Zone and the High Rise Residential Overlay (item 3.11) were approved by City Council.

-The highlights of the proposed Zoning Bylaw text amendment include:
+The highlights of the proposed Zoning Bylaw changes include:

-- Increasing the base height, floor area ratio, and residential density, in order to achieve a modest high rise of approximately 18 storeys
+- Increase the base height, floor area ratio, and residential density, in order to achieve a modest high rise of approximately 18 storeys

-- Adding urban design and architecture regulations to improve building aesthetics and interface with the public realm at ground level
+- Add urban design and architecture regulations to improve building aesthetics and interface with the public realm at ground level

-- Removing low-density uses, adding supportive non-residential uses and more use-specific regulations
+- Remove low-density uses, adding supportive non-residential uses and more use-specific regulations

-- Updating the High Rise Residential Overlay to harmonize with the changes to the underlying zone, including expanding the area of application in Garneau
+- Update the High Rise Residential Overlay to harmonize with the changes to the underlying zone, including expanding the area of application in Garneau

 Following deliberations at the June 11, 2018 City Council Public Hearing, City Council passed a motion asking City staff to reduce barriers to housing developed under Section 94 Community Housing Provisions in the High Rise Apartment Zone (RA9); as well as increase the maximum amount of non-residential floor area that can be developed, to ensure a commercial podium can be developed within the zone.